Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Data Analysis

 \subsection{Sector, Investor, and Leadership Data and Features}

 We now describe the data and features that we used in our model.
-We were able to build a wide-variety of features for our model, ranging from simple features such as a company's sector, to more complex features relating to the similarity of the academic and occupational backgrounds of the startup founders.
+We were able to build a wide variety of features for our model, ranging from simple features such as a company's sector, to more complex features relating to the similarity of the academic and occupational backgrounds of the startup founders.
+The features for each company are constructed using only information known at the time the company received it's first funding round, which we refer to as the \emph{baseline date} of the company.
 We now describe these features in more detail.

 \textbf{Sector Data and Features.} The majority of the features that were used in our model relate to the sector that a startup company was involved in.
 In particular, from Crunchbase we were able to obtain sector labels for each company, with some of the companies belonging to multiple sectors.
 While Crunchbase has informative labels for many different features, we chose to include binary indicators for a subset of them.
-We made a point to include a wide-variety of sectors in our model, ranging from \emph{Fashion} to \emph{Artificial Intelligence}.
+We made a point to include a wide-variety of sectors in our model, ranging from \emph{fashion} to \emph{artificial intelligence}.
 We provide a complete list of the sectors that we used in Appendix \ref{sec:sector_names}.

 \textbf{Investor Data and Features.} From the Crunchbase data, we are able to construct a dynamic network of investors and companies, such that there is a node for every investor and company that exists at the particular time of interest, and there is an edge connecting an investor to a company if the investor has participated in a funding round for that company before the particular time of interest.
 We construct this dynamic network using all of our available data -- meaning that we consider roughly 83,000 companies and 48,000 investors.
 We derive features for an individual company based on this dynamic network at the time when the company had its first funding round.
 Recall that we omit companies without reliable time information for their seed or series A funding rounds.
 Therefore, for a particular company we consider the dynamic network of investors at the time of the earliest of these rounds.